roshnirajeshnair/Digital-Marketing-Campaign-Sales-Analysis/README.md

 # Digital Marketing Campaign Sales Analysis

-An end-to-end Exploratory Data Analysis (EDA) project that investigates the performance of digital marketing campaigns and identifies the key factors driving customer conversions.
+A project that investigates the performance of digital marketing campaigns and identifies the key factors driving customer conversions.

 ---